James E. Tidwell II, Chairman, Board of Directors

 Additionally, the committee evaluates the effectiveness of management and employees in carrying out their assigned responsibilities.
 This is accomplished through audits of credit union operations, interaction with personnel, and involvement in monthly board and other executive meetings.

-In addition to the external auditor and regulatory auditors, Deseret First employs an internal auditor.
-In keeping with best practices, the internal auditor reports directly to the Supervisory Committee.
+A copy of the 2013 audit report is available for your review by calling the Accounting Department at (801) 456-7100.
+Based on the audit and our ongoing examination of credit union operations, we are of the opinion that the financial statements accurately represent the financial position of Deseret First Credit Union and its operations for 2013.
+In addition to the external auditor and regulatory auditors, Deseret First has a very qualified internal auditor.
+In keeping with industry standard, the internal auditor reports directly to the Supervisory Committee.
 His audit plan was developed from a risk-based matrix that was developed in conjunction with the Supervisory Committee and Senior Management.

 If you have questions about our role within Deseret First Credit Union, please feel free to contact me or any Supervisory Committee member.